conbench/datalogistik/README.rst

     but that is not what is meant here.

 ``schema``
     The schema of the tabular data in the file.

-This entry is currently ignored.
+``header-line``
+    Boolean denoting whether the first line of a CSV file contains the column names (default: false)

 Dataset output
 --------------